BrowserWorks/website/src/content/docs/docs/support/fix-problems/slowness-or-hanging/waterfox-hangs-or-not-responding.md

 2. Click the Clear Downloads button at the top of the Library window.
 3. Download some sample files to see if the hanging has stopped.

-For more information about managing your downloads, see [Where to find and manage downloaded files in Waterfox](/support/where-find-and-manage-downloaded-files-waterfox).
+For more information about managing your downloads, use the Downloads panel (down-arrow button) and the Downloads Library.

 ### Choose a different download folder